ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 to_be_scored = pd.concat([to_be_scored.reset_index(drop=True), encoder_vars_df.reset_index(drop=True)], axis = 1)
 to_be_scored.drop(categorical_vars, axis = 1, inplace = True)

-# make our predictions!
+# make our predictions
 loyalty_predictions = regressor.predict(to_be_scored)

 ```
 <br>
 Just like that, we have made our *loyalty_score* predictions for these missing customers.
-Due to the impressive metrics on the test set, we can be reasonably confident with these scores.
+Because of the impressive metrics on the test set, we can be reasonably confident with these scores.
 This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and comms.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modeling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modeling approaches could be tested, especially those somewhat similar to random forest, such as XGBoost and LightGBM, to see if even more accuracy could be gained.

-We could even look to tune the hyperparameters of the Random Forest, notably regularization parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+We could even look to tune the hyperparameters of the random forest, notably regularization parameters such as tree depth, as well as potentially training on a higher number of decision trees.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.
+From a data point of view, further variables could be collected and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.